Bobbyberta/live_music_artwork/README.md

 ### Basic Operation
 1. Click **"Start Visualization"** to begin
 2. Allow microphone access when prompted
+3. **Use "Audio Test" mode first** to verify sound is being detected correctly
-3. Play music or speak near the microphone
+4. Play music or speak near the microphone
-4. Watch as the visualizations respond to audio input
+5. Watch as the visualizations respond to audio input

+### 🔧 Audio Test Mode
+Perfect for setup and troubleshooting:
+- **Large volume meter** shows overall audio levels
+- **Frequency range bars** for bass, mid, and high frequencies
+- **Dominant frequency display** with musical note detection
+- **Beat detection indicator** flashes when rhythm is detected
+- **Audio history graph** shows recent volume levels
+- **Mini frequency spectrum** for detailed analysis
+- **Status indicators** show sensitivity, sample rate, and detection status

+**Use this mode to ensure your microphone is working before switching to artistic visualizations!**

 ### Controls
 - **Sensitivity Slider**: Adjust how responsive the visualizations are to audio (1 = less sensitive, 10 = very sensitive)